 Stage 2: Degradation.
 The order is lost.
 Just like the electron is smeared out over an increasingly large region of space, or the rack is broken on the pool table, the state of the qubits becomes an ever more complex changing pattern of zeros and ones.
 This is achieved by briefly launching the evolution program on the quantum computer.
 Actually, a similar degradation would occur by itself due to interactions with the environment.
 However, the controlled program of autonomous evolution will enable the last stage of the experiment.

-Stage 3: Time reversal.
+Stage 3: Time-reversal.
 A special program modifies the state of the quantum computer in such a way that it would then evolve “backward,” from chaos toward order.
 This operation is akin to the random microwave background fluctuation in the case of the electron, but this time, it is deliberately induced.
-An obviously far-fetched analogy for the billiards example would be someone giving the table a perfectly calculated kick.
+An obviously far-fetched analogy for the example of the billiard would be someone giving the table a perfectly calculated kick.

 Stage 4: Regeneration.
 The evolution program from the second stage is launched again.
 Provided that the “kick” has been delivered successfully, the program does not result in more chaos but rather rewinds the state of the qubits back into the past, the way a smeared electron would be localized or the billiard balls would retrace their trajectories in reverse playback, eventually forming a triangle.